roshbhaskar/ChatBot/README.md

 # ChatBot using Pyspark

-A rule based chatbot built on Pyspark. <br>
+A rule based chatbot built on Pyspark for the course `Big Data`. <br>
 Built using Reddit Dataset.<br>

 ## Team Members